openstudioproject/openstudio_docs/installation.rst

 Troubleshooting
 ---------------

-In case you see an error like the one below, please check that the python interpreter you're using to run OpenStudio can find the python modules mentioned in the system requirements.
+In case you see an error like the one below or similar, please check that the python interpreter you're using to run OpenStudio can find the python modules mentioned in the system requirements and you've activated the right virtual environment.

 .. code-block:: python